wp-plugins/pilotpress/readme.txt

 If you have Pilotpress installed, you can create a new page and simply enter "[login_page]" (excluding quotes) and that page will then have a login box for users to use.

 == Changelog ==

+= 1.8.0 =
+* Decreased page load times and login times dramatically by defferring several database calls to only when you need them instead of every page load.
+* Fixed issue with ONTRAPORT merge codes not merging properly when the name had html entities.
+* Fixed issue with the Customer Center not properly displaying after closing the browser and you logged in through the Remember Me option.

+= 1.7.7 =
+* Fixed session not allowing customer center to show properly if browser was closed and re-opened.

 = 1.7.6 =
 * Fixed tracking.js not using the 3.0 tracking domain when necessary.